brainlid/langchain/README.md

 ```

 Executing a specific test, wether it is a `live_call` or not, will execute it creating a potentially billable event.

+When doing local development on the `Langchain` library itself, rename the `.envrc_template` to `.envrc` and populate it with your private API values.
+This is only used when running live test when explicitly requested.

+Use a tool like [Dotenv](https://github.com/motdotla/dotenv) to load the API values into the ENV when using the library locally.